Barcelona's

 Much of Barça’s fan culture and identity is rooted in its Catalan ties in history and support for Catalan independence- read on to learn more.

-Hans Gamper and the other ten founding men envisioned this club as not just a team, but a democratic organization rooted in inclusivity and social integration that reflected and supported Catalan identity.
+Hans Gamper and the other ten founding men envisioned this club as not just a team, but a democratic organization rooted in inclusivity and social integration that supported Catalan identity.
 During periods of political repression, such as under Francisco Franco’s dictatorship, Barça served as a rare and vital outlet for Catalan expression.
-The stadium became a space where fans could speak Catalan, wave the Catalan flag, and assert their regional identity in defiance of the central government’s attempts to suppress it.
-Through its history, values, and loyal supporters, FC Barcelona has become a living representation of Catalonia’s struggle for recognition and self-determination—earning it the motto, “Més que un club” (“More than a club”).
+The stadium became a space where fans could speak Catalan, wave the Catalan flag, and assert their identity in defiance of government suppression.
+Through its history, values, and loyal supporters, FC Barcelona has become a living symbol of Catalonia’s struggle for recognition and self-determination—earning it the motto, “Més que un club” (“More than a club”).

 Image Credits: